lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-It is best practice to not rely on a single method when deciding what you should adjust for in a DAG.
-Another method, the information criterion methods, compares several models to find which is better.
-The method balances model fitness and the number of predictors.
+It is good practice to use multiple methods to decide what you should adjust.
+The information criterion methods are also quite powerful and compares several models to find which is better.
+The method balances model fitness with the number of predictors.
 Use the Akaike criterion or AIC for models that use maximum likelihood.

 ---